perlaas/simple-open-data-map/README.md

 ## Usage
 - Use conf.js for configuration of OGC services.
-- Use featureInfo.php for request to server in same domain to handle OGC services not supporting CORS.
+- Use featureInfo.php for request to server in same domain to handle OGC services not supporting CORS or does not have wildcard same-origin policy.
 - Include prerequisites.
 Example found in karta.html

 ## Prerequisites